redarrowlabs/Argo/README.md

 3>      Fody/Weavers:   	Weaving System.String AssemblyToWeave.Person::LastName() => lName
 3>    Fody:   Finished Fody 747ms.
 ```
 You'll see above that jsorm found our `Person` model and made some changes to it.
-The `PersonId` property marked as the `Id` had a public setter.  jsorm should be managing ids like any other traditional ORM, so some liberties are taken here to correct this.
-As an MSBUILD warning, this will show up in your Visual Studio errors list.
-If we were to now decompile AssemblyToWeave, we would find our Person class modified as shown below:
+The `PersonId` property marked as the `Id` had a public setter.
+For now, jsorm should be managing ids like any other traditional ORM, so some liberties are taken here to enforce this.
+As an MSBUILD warning, this will show up in your Visual Studio errors list to hopefully draw attention to this issue.
+If we were to now decompile the assembly built above, we would find our Person class modified as shown below:
 ```csharp
 // a post jsorm woven Person, decompiled (with my added comments) [Model]